How It Works

 Q: What happens if I don't respond to a proposal?

-A: If you don't respond within 72 hours, the proposer can withdraw all funds.
+A: If you don't respond within 72 hours, the proposed winner can withdraw all funds.
 You will lose your stake.
-Make sure to check your email for notifications and respond promptly.
+Make sure to check your email and Telegram for notifications and respond promptly.

 Q: Can I cancel a bet unilaterally?